Skip to main content

 In these scenarios, the reuse of a refresh token triggers all kinds of alarms with the authorization server.
 Refresh token reuse likely means that a second party is trying to use a stolen refresh token.
 In response to this reuse, the authorization server immediately revokes the reused refresh token, along with all descendant tokens.
 Concretely, all refresh tokens that have ever been derived from the reused refresh token become invalid.

-Issue: Client Retry v.s.
+Issue: Client Can Retry v.s.
 Replay attack #

 1. Token reuse detection can sometimes impact the user experience.
 For example, when users with poor network connections access apps, new tokens issued by Okta might not reach the client app.
 As a result, the client might want to reuse the refresh token to get new tokens.
 [11]